cltl/ma-communicative-robots/multimodal/README.md

 The three different modalities all give us different time length.
 Of course we can just resample them so that they can have the same time length, but there’s gotta be a better and smarter way.

 ## Jupyter notebooks (run this locally)
-* `dyadic-extraction.ipynb` to find the dyadic videos.
-* `copy-dyadic-videos.ipynb` to copy the dyadic videos.
+* `smaller-datasets.ipynb` to reproduce the smaller datasets.

 ## Google colab
+* WIP